 Most Mongolians have practiced Tibetan Buddhism since the late 1500s.
 By 1900, Mongolia was the most religious nation on earth, with more than half of its males serving as priests in Buddhist monasteries.
 Today, about half of Northern Mongolians are atheists.
 Many others have returned to the Buddhist beliefs of their forefathers.

-* The Lord has raised up several Mongolian missionaries to go to places other Westerners cannot go.
+Prayer Points * The Lord has raised up several Mongolian missionaries to go to places Westerners cannot go.
 Pray that the church would be ready to support these missionaries as that is often the big hindrance.

 * Pray that God's church in Mongolia would grow in deeper discipleship and greater missions vision.